HouzuoGuo/laitos/doc/Get started.md

 - There is not any individual ON-OFF switch for toolbox features.
 Once configured, they are are automatically available to daemons.

 ## Advanced start
-The following command options are optional:
+The following command options are optional, use with care:
 <table>
 <tr>
     <th>Flag</th>